Chinwenduekeh/devops_projects/README.md

  * Add or substract and either add or subtract base on user input and it does the calculation for the user and outputs the final answer

 ## Implementation steps:
-1. Create the script.
+1. Create the script:

     * nano calculator.sh

-2. Make it executable
+2. Make it executable:

     * chmod +x calculator.sh

-3. Run the script
+3. Run the script:

     * Use ./calculator.sh to get your result.